dooboolab-community/react-native-iap/README.md

 Migration Guide
 ---------------
 To migrate to `3.1.0` you must migrate your Android app to AndroidX by following the [Migrating to AndroidX Guide][android-migrate-androidx].

+### Migrating to 3.4.0

+- Upgrade to the new [purchase flow][a-purchase-flow].
+- There is no longer any need to call endConnection on Android as this is done automatically.

 Usage
 -----